 The broadest group of diseases covered by our panels are retinal dystrophies, including retinitis pigmentosa, cone rod dystrophy, macular dystrophies, congenital stationary night blindness, Leber congenital amaurosis, achromatopsia, flecked retina disorders, and vitreoretinopathies.
 The panels also cover syndromes with ophthalmologic manifestations, such as Usher syndrome and Bardet-Biedl syndrome.

 What genetic diagnostics can offer for ophthalmology cases

 Retinal dystrophies are characterized by remarkable genetic heterogeneity and significant phenotypic overlap between related conditions.
-Molecular genetic diagnostics is the most efficient way to subtype these diseases, and provides the necessary information to make confident individualized treatment and management decisions.
+Molecular genetic diagnostics are the most efficient way to subtype these diseases, and the provide the necessary information to make confident individualized treatment and management decisions.

 In addition to its value in making a clinical diagnosis, genetic diagnosis is key to understanding the inheritance pattern and prognosis of each disease.
 Genetic diagnosis can also help in genetic counseling and family planning.
 Additionally, a potential benefit of genetic diagnosis is the opportunity to access novel therapies.